 Research Supervision Interests

-media and policy
+media and educational policy

-media and leadership
+media and educational leadership

-policy and politics
+educational policy and politics

 Role: Principal Investigaor, Granting Agency UBC Humanities and Social Sciences (HSS) Research Fund

 Role: Principal Investigator, Co-investigators – Deirdre Kelly, Dave Beers, Mary-Lynn Young, Granting agency: UBC Hampton Fund

 Funder: Peter Wall Institute for Advanced Studies Housing and food options on or close to campuses are beyond the incomes of many people living and working at post-secondary institutions.
 In addition, students, staff and faculty have caregiving responsibilities that leave them and those they care for in precarious situations that are worsened when a crisis such as COVID hits.
 Cooperatives can provide a safety net and a sense of belonging in the face of epidemics.

 COVID 19 will likely result in a decline in revenue for the post-secondary sector.
 Recent analysis point to the likelihood of a dramatic decline in the number of international students, on which many universities rely.
 Government and philanthropic funding are also likely to decline.
 During this time of uncertainty, we have an opportunity to decrease inequity rather than amplify it.
 Cooperatives have a track record of success.

 John and Doris Andrews Research and Development Award